 Recency, Frequency, Volume (RFV) is a widely used KP to measure engagement.
 We favour focusing on the Frequency component as it tracks reading habits; the volume of articles read can be misleading, and recency just tells you there’s short term interest.

-Use your common measure to set stable habit benchmarks for different audience types so that you can identify shifts (both upwards and downwards), and react quickly to it.
+Also, use your common measure to set stable habit benchmarks for different audience types so that you can identify shifts (both upwards and downwards), and react quickly to it.

 Managing it

-The next task is to find ways to move audience groups up to their highest level of potential value, and engagement is a key lever for achieving this;
+Next, you need to find ways to move audience groups up to their highest level of potential value, and engagement is a key lever for achieving this;

 Optimising it

-One such approach is known as ‘content economics’ that identifies how to drive engagement from content.
+One such approach is known as ‘content economics’ which identifies how to drive engagement from content.
 To do this categorise your content types, then track how audiences engage with it and what they do next.
 This will surface which value levers increase Total Customer Value, what content you need more of, and how you monetise it.

 One last thing…